Contacts

 - Customers: typically receive payment links, contract signing links, and appointment reminders.

-- Business contacts: agents, sellers, assistants, etc. Typically receive status updates (and may receive payment/contract messages only if enabled).
+- Business contacts: agents, sellers, assistants, and similar roles.
+They typically receive status updates and may receive payment or contract messages only if enabled.

 Search and filter